JetBrains/kotlin-web-site/pages/docs/reference/annotations.md

 If you need to specify a class as an argument of an annotation, use a Kotlin class ([KClass](/api/latest/jvm/stdlib/kotlin.reflect/-k-class/index.html)).
-The Kotlin compiler will automatically convert it to a Java class, so that the Java code will be able to see the annotations and arguments normally.
+The Kotlin compiler will automatically convert it to a Java class, so that the Java code can access the annotations and arguments normally.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>

 ```kotlin

 import kotlin.reflect.KClass